 This improved worker mobility in other ways as well.
 Live monitoring of unstructured data from video feeds, for example, enabled Zoom to implement features like attendee attention tracking to allay employers’ fears amid an unprecedented workplace shift.5 Take Deakin University—with 60,000 students, 25% of whom attend classes online.
 They leveraged data to enhance and expand services.
 As part of a sweeping digital transformation, the university created a high-performance platform for new AI-powered apps, including a virtual assistant to help students manage their schedules.

 5) We’ve Got More Visibility into Disruptions and Delays

 From the collection of raw materials to delivering the final product to consumers, supply chains can be long and notoriously complex.
 Lately, supply chain disruption is on everyone’s minds—but better data collection and analytics can hold the key.

 Organizations leveraging advanced analytics have a clear advantage over those that don’t.
 With robust forecasting models in place, companies can head off gridlock or other problems before they arise.
 It’s also easier to know when to pivot according to changing conditions, support strategic planning, and adjust procurement processes and vendors to quickly respond to global supply shortages.

-6) We Put More Emphasis On Protecting Our Data
+6) We’re Better at Protecting Our Data

-Part of what leaves organizations so vulnerable to ransomware is the failure to adequately protect their unstructured data.
+Today’s hackers are definitely organized networks who are doing their homework.
+Cybercrime increases every year, but during 2020 it increased by a shocking 600%.
 It turns out that unstructured data8 is pretty easy for hackers to locate and encrypt.
 It’s critical that organizations: a) know where that unstructured data resides in their systems, b) delete data they don’t need, and c) make sure they strictly control who can access or modify it.